chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

 Jujutsu does this by using `libgit2`, so there is effectively no risk of breaking your repo because of a Jujutsu–Git interop issue.
 To be sure, there can be bugs in Jujutsu itself, and you can do things using Jujutsu that will leave you in a bit of a mess, but the same is true of *any* tool which works on your Git repository.
 The risk might be very slightly higher here than with your average <abbr>GUI</abbr> Git client, since Jujutsu is mapping different semantics onto the repository, but I have fairly high confidence in the project at this point, and I think you can too.

 {% endnote %}

+## Conclusion

+Jujutsu has become my version control tool of choice since I picked it up over the summer.
+The rough edges and gaps I described throughout this write-up notwithstanding, I *much* prefer it to working with Git directly.
+While it is not yet ready for mainstream adoption, it is getting there very quickly.
+I do not hesitate to recommend that you try it out on personal projects: indeed, I actively recommend it!

+I am also very eager to see what a native jj backend would look like.
+Today, it is “just” a much better model for working with Git repos.
+A world where the same level of smarts being applied to the front-end goes into the back-end too is a world well worth looking forward to.

 ## Appendix: Kaleidoscope setup and tips